Baldur's Gate: Enhanced Edition: Gameplay

-Some of the major improvements to the original game that are incorporated into the remake, include a revamped user interface, the ability to play at higher resolutions as well as different viewing modes including widescreen, increased flexibility to mod the game, a new renderer, multiplayer matchmaking abilities (at the time of launch, this function was in a beta state), updates to the map and journal system, the level cap for the remake being raised, and the importation of improvements and some elements from both Baldur's Gate II: Shadows of Amn and its expansion pack, including classes, subraces and class kits, that were not available in the original game; a later patch the romance element from Baldur's Gate II is also incorporated, but only the new characters have this implemented.
-The developers included an auto-update function, with further modifications made to the remake based on suggestions made by users.
+Some of the major improvements to the original game that are incorporated into the remaster, include a revamped user interface, the ability to play at higher resolutions as well as different viewing modes including widescreen, increased flexibility to mod the game, a new renderer, multiplayer matchmaking abilities (at the time of launch, this function was in a beta state), updates to the map and journal system, the level cap for the remaster being raised, and the importation of improvements and some elements from both Baldur's Gate II: Shadows of Amn and its expansion pack, including classes, subraces and class kits, that were not available in the original game; a later patch the romance element from Baldur's Gate II is also incorporated, but only the new characters have this implemented.
+The developers included an auto-update function, with further modifications made to the remaster based on suggestions made by users.

 The iPad and Android versions are described as a radical departure from the game's original interface, allowing for zooming in and out via multi-touch gestures, which allows for larger text.
 The tablet versions allow for users to swipe between screens instead of clicking on tabs.
-Ex-Bioware employee and creative director for the enhanced edition Trent Oster said, "When I describe playing a Baldur's Gate combat scenario to someone, I use the analogy of a football playbook. ...
+Ex-Bioware employee and creative director for the enhanced edition Trent Oster said: "When I describe playing a Baldur's Gate combat scenario to someone, I use the analogy of a football playbook. ...
 When you think about Baldur's Gate in this light, the iPad makes so much sense.
-In fact, I think Baldur's Gate is almost the perfect game for the touch interface—it was just released a decade early."
+In fact, I think Baldur's Gate is almost the perfect game for the touch interface—it was just released a decade early".